 A coarse-grained, foliated rock produced by regional metamorphism.
-The mineral grains within gneiss are elongated due to pressure and the rock has a compositional banding due to chemical activity.
-Picture of Gneiss.
+The mineral grains within gneiss are elongated due to pressure, and the rock has a compositional banding due to chemical activity.

-A coarse-grained, intrusive igneous rock composed primarily of light colored minerals such as quartz, orthoclase, sodium plagioclase and muscovite mica.
+A coarse-grained, intrusive igneous rock composed primarily of light-colored minerals such as quartz, orthoclase, sodium plagioclase, and muscovite mica.
 Granite is thought to be one of the main components of continental crust.
 Granite is also used as a dimension stone for kitchen countertops, building stone, paving stone, tile, memorials, facing stone, curbing, and many other uses.

 Water that exists below the water table in the zone of saturation.
-Ground water moves slowly in the same direction that the water table slopes.
+Groundwater generally moves slowly in the same direction that the water table slopes.